openclarity/functionclarity/CONTRIBUTING.md

 ## Contributing Code

-To contribute bug fixes or features to Function Clarity repository:
+To contribute bug fixes or features to FunctionClarity repository:

 1. Communicate your intent.
 1. Make your changes.